-Review quality of job plans (External Audit rated 'Good' 2017) Offer online training to new doctors and reports to BDG & GMDs on compliance rates completed training However job plans not fully completed due to COVID Performance : Cumbria Keeping updated concerns of doctors in terms of numbers and different levels of severity and issues that are being addressed Training on MHPS for Medical Managers and other managers in view of changing policy Regular meetings with GMC ELA- RO and DRO Numbers of concerns in trust obtained for Revalidation Annual Board report Training carried out by Academy & CPD events when necessary Meetings going ahead Completed CPD Training Event by 31/3/20 - deferred due to pandemic: ongoing Regular monitoring of numbers in formal process - completed Quarterly St Oswalds meetings with ELA Regular Communications Quarterly Review with NTW & StO Completed for year CPD Events Review adequate CPD events to support Revalidation of Medical staff and ensure adequate administration in place To promote & provide relevant internal CPD events for Consultants & SAS doctors throughout the year Develop links with RCGP to provide teaching and networking opportunities to GP and GP trainees Completed to Feb 2020 then significant changes since then.
-Developed and implemented weekly online CPD sessions; expanding to longer sessions of ongoing - Man developments over 2020 Sinks established, first session done and next planned, currently online- plan developments over 2020 Scope of Work/Fee Paying Services
+Review quality of job plans (External Audit rated 'Good' 2017) Offer online training to new doctors and Cumbria reports to BDG & GMDs on compliance rates completed training • However job plans not fully completed due to COVID Performance: • Keeping updated concerns of doctors in terms of numbers and different levels of severity and issues that are being addressed • Training on MHPS for Medical Managers and other managers in view of changing policy • Regular meetings with GMC ELA- RO and DRO Numbers of concerns in trust obtained for Revalidation Annual Board report Training carried out by Academy &amp; CPD events when necessary Meetings going ahead Completed CPD Training Event by 31/3/20 - deferred due to pandemic: ongoing Regular monitoring of numbers in formal process - completed Quarterly meetings with ELA St Oswalds • Regular Communications Quarterly Review with NTW & StO Completed for year Review adequate CPD events to support Revalidation of Medical staff and ensure adequate administration in place • To promote &amp; provide relevant internal CPD events for Consultants &amp; SAS doctors throughout the year Develop links with RCGP to provide teaching and networking opportunities to GP and GP trainees Completed to Feb 2020 then significant changes since then.
+Developed and implemented weekly online CPD sessions; expanding to longer sessions ongoing - Nar developments over 2020 Inks established, first session done and next planned, currently online-plan developments over 2020 Scope of Work/Fee Paying Services

 To ensure all medics are aware of their responsibility to provide evidence for their whole scope of work & any additional Fee paying work they undertake.
-Discussion at Appraiser Development Group to ensure Appraiser is checking with Doctor as part of Appraisal Interview Ensure Doctor is aware of 'Scope of Work' & appropriate evidence to be provided • completed Diversity & Equality • Review GMC 'Fair to Refer' Report published by Roger Kline Review -'Effective Clinical Governance for the Medical Profession' Checklist to support/identify areas for development Completed but needs revisit in 2020 By 31/12/20 North Cumbria joining NTW 1/10/19 • Ensure all medical staff in North Cumbria are engaged with the Revalidation, Appraisal and Job Planning processes.
+Discussion at Appraiser Development Group to ensure Appraiser is checking with Doctor as part of Appraisal Interview Ensure Doctor is aware of 'Scope of Work' &amp; appropriate evidence to be provided • completed • Equality Review GMC 'Fair to Refer' Report published by Roger Kline Review -'Effective Clinical Governance for the Medical Profession' Checklist to support/identify areas for development Completed but needs revisit in 2020 By 31/12/20 North Cumbria joining NTW 1/10/19 • Ensure all medical staff in North Cumbria are engaged with the Revalidation, Appraisal and Job Planning processes.
 Engagement and training Sessions with relevant Medical Managers, Appraisers & medical workforce.
-Training sessions completed, to offer follow up sessions online, as required SARD to update to the provide the provident of the provi S12/AC Status Ensure all medical staff are aware of the need to renew S12 & AC Status.
+Training sessions completed, to offer follow up sessions online, as required • Ensure all medical staff are aware of the need to renew S12 & AC Status.
 To be discussed as part of Appraisal Interview.
-Ensure SARD is updated to include expiry date for S12 & AC Status is listed within Appraisal page and appraiser to ensure discussion within Appraisal SARD to update 100 system by 30/9/19 Completed 6
+Ensure SARD is updated to include expiry date for S12 & AC Status is listed within Appraisal page and appraiser to ensure discussion within Appraisal SARD to update system by 30/9/13 Completed